USS Bristol (DD-453)

-USS Bristol (DD 453) was a of the United States Navy, named for Rear Admiral Mark Lambert Bristol.
+USS Bristol (DD 453) was a Bristol class destroyer, later absorbed into the Gleaves class, of the United States Navy, named for Rear Admiral Mark Lambert Bristol.
 She was launched 25 July 1941 by Federal Shipbuilding, Kearny, New Jersey; sponsored by Mrs. Powell Clayton.The destroyer was commissioned on 22 October 1941.

 Service history

 During her first year of service Bristol operated as a patrol and convoy escort in the North Atlantic, making several trans-Atlantic voyages to Ireland.
 On 22 September 1942, Cmdr John Albert Glick took over command of the ship.
 On 24 October 1942, she made her first voyage to North Africa, as part of the Operation Torch landings at Fedala, French Morocco (8–17 November).
 Returning to the United States in late November, she operated out of Norfolk, Virginia until 14 January 1943, when she again steamed to the Mediterranean where, with the exception of one trip to the Panama Canal Zone in April 1943, she served exclusively until 13 October 1943.

 Remains of the Italian Navy armed train ("treno armato") T.A.
 76/2/T (it).